sktime/community-org/events/sktime-dev-days.md

 * Break-out sessions (if applicable)
 * Presentations/tutorials (if useful for work streams)

-### Agenda for community roadmap planning (on June 21)
+## Agenda for community roadmap planning (on June 21)
 1. Introduction
 2. Updates from community council
 3. Future community meetings/events, outreach
 4. Update the [technical roadmap](https://www.sktime.org/en/latest/roadmap.html) for next year (until mid 2022)
 5. Funding model: donations, grants, commercial activities
 6. Publication roadmap - submit paper to JMLR, keep track of papers that use sktime
-7. co-development with, or alignment with awkward-array development programme
+7. Co-development with, or alignment with awkward-array development programme
 8. Any other business

+## Potential workstreams
+For previous discussions, see [#919](https://github.com/alan-turing-institute/sktime/discussions/919).
+* Documentation & tutorials
+* Forecasting - refactor, multivariate
+* sktime-dl - deep learning interfaces, for TSC and forecasting
+* TSC & TSR refactor
+* Time series clustering (new module)
+* Time series transformers, sktime-neuro
+* Annotation (new module)